CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 | Windows Server 2019        |                | Cortex v2022.5 | To be evaluated  |
 | Windows Server 2022        |                | Cortex v2022.5 | To be evaluated  |

-All servers (load balancer and application servers) must be on the same domain and cannot be domain controllers.
+All servers must be on the same domain and cannot be domain controllers.

 #### Port Requirements

-Cortex Evolution and Microsoft Service Fabric open a range of firewall ports between the servers and specific services.
-Some of them are opened during installation, others are opened dynamically as needed.
-These are opened on Windows Firewall.
-If any other firewall exists between the servers, it may be necessary to configure this selection of rules on it.
-Most ports may be altered if another program overlaps with them, the description will say if this is not possible.
+Cortex Innovation and Microsoft Service Fabric require a range of [firewall ports to be opened][Port Requirements] between the servers and specific services.

+If you are using Windows Firewall, some ports are opened during installation and others are opened dynamically as needed.
+If any other firewall is used, it will be necessary to add the rules described in [Port Requirements][] to open the correct ports.

-See [Port Requirements][] for more information about the ports that get opened.
+The "Cortex.Innovation.Test.PortUsage.ps1" script is provided during installation to test the ports on each Application Server and make sure they do not overlap with any other programs; most ports may be altered if this is the case, the description will say if this is not possible.

 #### TLS Requirements